Tagbilaran Cathedral

-The Diocesan Shrine and Cathedral-Parish of Saint Joseph the Worker, commonly known as Tagbilaran Cathedral, is a Roman Catholic cathedral in Tagbilaran, capital city of Bohol province, in Central Visayas, Philippines.
+The Diocesan Shrine and Cathedral-Parish of Saint Joseph the Worker, commonly known as Tagbilaran Cathedral, is a Roman Catholic cathedral in Tagbilaran, Philippines.
 It is the seat of the Diocese of Tagbilaran which comprises Bohol's western half.
-The cathedral is located in Tagbilaran poblacion and was installed with a historical marker by the NHCP in 1953.
+The cathedral is located in Tagbilaran poblacion and was installed with a historical marker by the National Historical Commission of the Philippines in 1953.